Facebook Testing New Feature That Would Help You Know How Much Time You Spend On Their App

 — TechCrunch (@TechCrunch) June 23, 2018

 This effort by Facebook coincides with soon-to-be-launched Android and iOS features that allow self-monitoring of screen time via a dashboard.
-These features will allow data per app as well as a capability similar that of Your Time on Facebook that alerts you will you reach a self-imposed time limit.
+These features will allow data per app, as well as a capability similar to that of Your Time on Facebook that alerts you will you reach a self-imposed time limit.
 They will even be able to completely lock you out of particular applications when you reach a certain amount of screen time.

 The new Facebook capability follows recent changes by the social media platform to the algorithms they use for determining what appears in each user’s News Feed.
 The goal of these changes was to improve the quality of content that appears as you scroll through your feed.
 It is a change that reduced the number of daily active users on the social media platform in North America for the first time ever.
 In the last quarter of 2017, that number dropped by 700,000.
 Mark Zuckerberg stated on an earnings call that it came out to a loss of an average of 50 million users daily.